manucouto1/framework3/docs/architecture/index.md

 icon: material/crane
 ---

-# 🏗️ Framework3 Architecture
+# 🏗️ LabChain Architecture

-Framework3 is designed with a modular, decoupled, and extensible architecture, built to support experimentation, evaluation, and comparison of models or processes in AI environments in a fully reproducible way.
+LabChain is designed with a modular, decoupled, and extensible architecture, built to support experimentation, evaluation, and comparison of models or processes in AI environments in a fully reproducible way.

 ### 🔌 Core Components